PEPTIDE SEARCH ENGINES

 The “probabilistic generation” of search engines started 1999, with the publication of Mascot®, developed by Matrix Science.

-Mascot® inherited the cross-correlational concept for the PSM from SEQUEST.
-What changed was the implementation of a probability score to estimate the statistical significance of the PSM peptide sequence assignments.
-This and other probability scores developed thereafter to estimate with the probability that a PSM had occurred by chance.
+Mascot® inherited the cross-correlational concept used by SEQUEST to compute PSMs.
+What changed was the implementation of a probability score to estimate the statistical significance of the PSM-derived peptide sequence assignments.

-The problem with Mascot® was that the details of its probabilistic model were not disclosed, impeding an objective evaluation of the algorithm’s performance.
+The problem with Mascot® was that the details of its probabilistic model remained undisclosed, preventing an objective evaluation of the algorithm’s performance and its comparison with other peptide search engines.

-In response to Mascot’s undisclosed algorithm, several open-source probabilistic search engines appeared during the early 2000s.
+In response to Mascot’s undisclosed algorithm, several open-source probabilistic search engines were developed in the early 2000s.

-Table 1 below summarizes the most popular search engines, based on the cross-correlational concept pioneered by SEQUEST.
+Table 1 below summarizes the most popular search engines, which are based on the cross-correlational concept pioneered by SEQUEST.

 ERROR RATE CONTROL

-Once Mascot® became popular and as efforts to refine the statistical scoring model embedded in SEQUEST proceeded, it became clear that much more needed to be done to better control peptide and protein error rates.
+Despite Mascot's acceptable performance, it soon became clear that much more needed to be done to better control peptide and protein identification error rates.

-It should be noted that the TPP was the first proteomics platform to centralize the use of machine learning algorithms, like PeptideProphet, ProteinProphet and Percolator, and many other tools for statistical data exploration and validation.
-The platform is still in use and is compatible with many search engines, including Comet, SEQUEST, Mascot® and X!Tandem. http://www.tppms.org/
+It should be mentioned that the TPP was the first proteomics platform to centralize the use of machine learning algorithms, like PeptideProphet, ProteinProphet and Percolator, and many other tools for statistical data exploration and validation.
+TPP is still in use and is compatible with many search engines, including Comet, SEQUEST, Mascot® and X!Tandem. http://www.tppms.org/

 MAXQUANT/ANDROMEDA

-The proteomics platform MaxQuant, was developed in 2008 to take full advantage of high-mass accuracy and resolution raw data, which started to become available after the commercialization of the Orbitrap mass analyzer in 2005.
+The proteomics platform MaxQuant was developed in 2008.
+The goal was to have a proteomics platform that took full advantage of high-mass accuracy and resolution data, generated by Orbitrap mass analyzers, which became available in 2005.

-Initially, MaxQuant was bundled to Mascot®, for PSM searches.
+Because it lacked a peptide search engine, MaxQuant was bundled to Mascot® for PSM searches.
 The MaxQuant/Mascot® pipeline was used to analyze the first fully sequenced proteome: Saccharomyces cerevisiae.

-Bundling Mascot® to MaxQuant was nontrivial, limiting its use to a handful of reference laboratories.
+But bundling Mascot® to MaxQuant was nontrivial, and this limited its use to a handful of reference laboratories.

 FRAGPIPE/MSFRAGGER